 Not many women are comfortable admitting they struggle with hair loss.
-Perhaps this is what makes Jada Pinkett Smith’s recent acknowledgment that she suffers from alopecia so powerful.
+Perhaps this makes Jada Pinkett Smith’s recent acknowledgment that she suffers from alopecia so powerful.

 Jada Pinkett Smith is an actress and celebrity.
-Her career began back in the 1990s with guest appearances on the popular sitcom “In Living Color.”
+Her career began in the 1990s with guest appearances on the popular sitcom “In Living Color.”
 Her most recent work includes her role on the TV series “Gotham.”
-On her new Facebook show, Red Table Talk, Jada opened up about how she is suffering from alopecia.
-She recalled being in the shower and finding large clumps of hair in her hands.
-The subsequent discovery of her condition has been an emotional challenge that she decided to share in the hopes of helping others who are also suffering from hair loss.
+On her new Facebook show, Red Table Talk, Jada opened up about her suffering from alopecia.
+She shared her emotional challenge with alopecia to help others struggling with hair loss.

 What Is Alopecia?

-Alopecia is an autoimmune disease, meaning that the body attacks itself in some way.
-With alopecia, the body attacks its hair follicles, leading to hair loss.
+In alopecia, your immune system attacks your hair follicles.
 The amount of hair you lose varies from person to person, with some people suffering only minor hair loss and others experiencing complete baldness on the head.
 This condition can affect both men and women.